Code of Student Conduct

 - Recommend restitution of property when appropriate.

 - The Board may also revoke a residence hall license and assign education programs as they deem necessary.

 The only outcome that appears on transcripts are suspension and expulsion.
 Any other conduct decision is kept in your discipline file.
 The exact policy is stated in the Code of Student Conduct as:

 Transcript Notation Policy

-Because of the seriousness of disciplinary board cases, the College will record the outcome of certain disciplinary action on a student's transcript, in the form of a transcript comment.
+Because of the seriousness of disciplinary board cases, the university will record the outcome of certain disciplinary action on a student's transcript, in the form of a transcript comment.
 In disciplinary cases involving withdrawal prior to a disciplinary hearing, Interim Suspension, Suspension, or Expulsion, the student's academic transcript shall be noted as follows:

 Disciplinary Suspension: Student receives W or W() grades according to established guidelines.
 Transcript comment reads: "Disciplinarily suspended until (date)."
 Comment is removed when the term of suspension expires.

 Disciplinary Expulsion: Student receives W or W() grades according to established guidelines.
 Transcript comment reads: "Disciplinarily expelled on (date)."

 After five years from the date of the student leaving the university for withdrawal pending a disciplinary hearing, Disciplinary Interim Suspension, or Disciplinary Expulsion, the student may petition the Vice President for Student Affairs to have the transcript comment removed.
 It is the student's responsibility to provide substantial evidence, which supports the petition and provides documentation of their activities (work, education, etc.) since their exit from Oneonta.